dtoannguyen/Concentration/README.md

 Thanks to Paul Hegarty for the great iOS Course!

-# What I've learned in this project
+# What I've Learned in This Project

 How to:
 - use access control (private, private(set), fileprivate, asserts)